top of page

 7. What is the class size?

-1. For courses at community clubs (CC), the class size is 25 pax, and comprises both existing practitioners and newcomers.
+1. For courses at community centers (CC) and clubs, the maximum class size is 25 persons, and comprises both existing practitioners and newcomers.

-2. For classes at other venues, the class size will be different and to be determined prior to class formation.
+2. For classes at Taiji.sg Training Studio, the class size will be 10-15 persons and to be determined prior to class formation.

 8. How can I sign up for the courses?

-1. For courses conducted at community clubs (CC), registrations are handled by the respective CCs and PA.
-Interested participants should submit an Interest Registration Form via our website.
-Once the class is open for registration on the PA portal, a link will be sent to them.
+1. For courses conducted at community centers (CC), registrations are handled by the respective CCs and PA.
+Interested participants should submit an Interest Registration Form via our website and once the class is open for registration, we will send a link to the interested participants for registration directly on the PA portal.

 9. Are all courses open to the public?